markitx/dynamo-backup-to-s3/README.md

 ## Stream DynamoDB backups to S3.

 dynamo-backup-to-s3 is a utility to stream DynamoDB data to S3.
-Since the data is streamed directly from DynamoDB to S3 it is suitable for copying large tables directly to S3.  dynamo-backup-to-s3 copies tables in parallel and allows you to adjust the read capacity it consumes.
+Since the data is streamed directly from DynamoDB to S3 it is suitable for copying large tables directly.
+Tables are copied in parallel.

-dynamo-backup-to-s3 can be run as a command line script or as an npm module.
+Can be run as a command line script or as an npm module.

 # Command line usage